First time buyer guide you've got the keys

 - Only fill the kettle with the amount of water you need and save around £6 a year.

 - Set your heating and hot water to come on and off when needed, with the right temperature for each area of your home.

 - Solar panels collect the sun’s energy and convert it into electricity, which can then be used to run household appliances and lighting.

 - Cut your electricity bills.
 Sunlight is free, so once you’ve paid for the installation, your electricity costs will be less.

 - Ground source heat pumps use underground pipes to extract heat from the ground, which can then be used to heat radiators, under floor or warm-air heating systems, and your home’s water.

 - Wind turbines use wind to generate electricity and have a number of benefits:

 - Cut your electricity bills.
 Wind is free, so once you’ve paid for the installation, your electricity costs will be less.

 - Cut your carbon footprint.
 Wind electricity is green renewable energy and doesn't harm the environment.

-To qualify for the January Super Draw and all future draws, you must at the time of the draw:
+To qualify for each monthly mortgage prize draw, you must at the time of the draw: